Siren (mythology): Sirens and death

 "They are mantic creatures like the Sphinx with whom they have much in common, knowing both the past and the future", Harrison observed.
 "Their song takes effect at midday, in a windless calm.
 The end of that song is death."
-That the sailors' flesh is rotting away, suggests it has not been eaten.
+That the sailors' flesh is rotting away suggests it has not been eaten.
 It has been suggested that, with their feathers stolen, their divine nature kept them alive, but unable to provide food for their visitors, who starved to death by refusing to leave.

 Early Christian to Medieval

+Book of Enoch

+According to the ancient Hebrew Book of Enoch, the women who were led astray by the fallen angels will be turned into sirens.